Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .output}

-From the final line we can see that MetaBAT has produced 6 bins `6 bins (14598015 bases in total) formed.`
+The penultimate line tells us that MetaBAT has produced 6 bins containing 14598015 bases.

-If you `ls` you can see that metaBAT2 has generated a depth file `pilon.fasta.depth.txt` and a directory `pilon.fasta.metabat-bins1500-YYYMMDD_HHMMSS/`.
+Using `ls` will show that MetaBAT2 has generated a depth file (`pilon.fasta.depth.txt`) and a directory (`pilon.fasta.metabat-bins1500-YYYMMDD_HHMMSS/`).
 Our bins are in this directory so we should navigate into it and have a look at what files have been generated.
 ~~~
 cd pilon.fasta.metabat-bins1500-YYYMMDD_HHMMSS/
 ls